Orthodox Church in America: Revolution and turmoil

 Despite the declaration of self-governance, Kedrovsky and the Living Church were awarded the church's diocesan cathedral in New York City.
 To prevent further loss of property, the diocese allowed individual parishes to take ownership of their properties, which made them effectively independent.
 This, combined with the increasing number of ethnic parishes aligning themselves with other Orthodox jurisdictions (as well as some non-Orthodox), led to a unique situation in Orthodox America whereby multiple jurisdictions overlapped geographically.
 The remainder of the American Church became known informally as the Metropolia (or under the jurisdiction of the Metropolitan).
 Following Patriarch Tikhon's death, the Russian Orthodox Church, led by Metropolitan Sergius, began cooperating with the Soviet government.
 In 1933, the Russian Church declared the Metropolia to be schismatic.

-A third Russian church, the Synod of Bishops of the Russian Church Abroad (also known as the Karlovtsy Synod and later, the Russian Orthodox Church Outside Russia or ROCOR), formed in 1921.
-The synod saw itself as representing all Russian Orthodox abroad, including the Metropolia.
+A third Russian church, the Synod of Russian Orthodox Church Outside Russia (also known as the Karlovci Synod), formed in 1920.
+The Synod saw itself as representing all Russian Orthodox abroad, including the Metropolia.
 The Metropolia cooperated with the synod at first but severed relations with them in 1926, citing the synod's increasing claims of authority in America.
 The synod, for its part, suspended Metropolitan Platon and his clergy.
 In 1935, an agreement entitled "Temporary Regulations of the Russian Orthodox Church Abroad" was signed that normalized relations between the Metropolia and the ROCOR.
 The 6th All-American Sobor, held in 1937, affirmed that while the Metropolia remained autonomous, it reported to the ROCOR in matters of faith.

 The ROCOR, forced to leave Yugoslavia toward the end of World War II, eventually established its base of operations in New York City.
 In 1946, it was decided at the 7th All-American Sobor that the Metropolia would sever its ties with the ROCOR and attempt to return to the Patriarchate of Moscow.
 This return was proposed with the stipulation that the Metropolia be allowed to retain its autonomy.
 When this condition was not met, the Metropolia continued as a self-governing church.

 Although there were periodic attempts at reconciliation between the Metropolia and the Russian Church over the next few decades, no serious progress was made.
 During this time, the ethnic character of the Metropolia began to change.
 Since many Russian immigrants to America aligned themselves with the vocally anti-Communist ROCOR, the Metropolia experienced its growth increasingly through the addition of English-speaking converts.
 As a result, the ethnic makeup of the Metropolia began to shift away from a purely Slavic one that had included mainly Russians, Ukrainians, Galicians, and Rusyns.